Thouser12/Collapse-of-Nations/README.md

 ## 🧠 Features

-- ⚔️ Overhauled state layout and map changes for immersive empire-building.
+- ⚔️ Overhauled state layout and map changes for accurate modern day borders.
-- 📜 New deep lore for every region in historical and unhistorical depth.
+- 🏛 Country-specific division names and military structure.
-- 🏛 Country-specific division names and military structure (WIP).
+- 📜 New deep lore for every region in historical and unhistorical depth (WIP).

 ## 🗺️ Structure